 Cycling past this former marshalling yard (where freight trains were shunted and made up into trains), you arrive back at the starting point of our route in Ixelles.
 And now it’s time for that terrace! 🍹

-Receive new routes every week!
+Receive two routes every week!

 Feel like cycling somewhere different every week?
 Then subscribe to our weekly email.